-TV/Satellite Inlets and Receptacle Outlets
+120-Volt Outlet and TV/Satellite Inlets

-An exterior inlet for TV/Satellite and an outlet for a 120 volt receptacle is located on the side of the trailer and are labeled for your convenience.
+Inlets for TV/Satellite and an outlet for a 120 volt receptacle is located on the curbside of the travel trailer and is labeled for your convenience.
+The trailer must be plugged into a shoreline power supply for the outlet to operate.